A character that nobody owns anymore, or was never owned in the first place, that everybody wants to take a shot at

 The first Lord Peter Wimsey novel, Whose Body?, is in the public domain in the US and Canada, but not in the UK or Europe.

 Most, if not all, of G. K. Chesterton's characters are this, due to his publishing them in the nineteenth century.
 They're not often used for this purpose, but Father Brown has been known to have a cameo here and there.

 All the books featured in the pioneering e-book endeavor The Gutenberg Project are, in theory, supposed to be in the public domain (with the exception of a few for which the creators have specifically given permission).
 Many of the examples listed above are in fact available though Gutenberg.

 Just as with films (see above), there are many American-produced TV series that have fallen into public domain.
 Or, as the case may be, only selected episodes have.
-Examples include Dragnet, Bonanza, many early episode of The Beverly Hillbillies, Petticoat Junction (most of its first season, in fact), and about a dozen episodes of the Dick Van Dyke Show.
+Examples include the '50s Dragnet series, Bonanza, many early episodes of The Beverly Hillbillies, Petticoat Junction (most of its first season, in fact), and about a dozen episodes of the Dick Van Dyke Show.
 In some cases DVD and VHS releases of these episodes have to be re-edited to remove elements that are still in copyright, such as theme music.